tobyperrett/mturk_speech/README.md

 1. Split narration files up into ~30s chunks.
 Small chunks (rather than full ~10 min clips) are used as mechanical turk workers will transcribe these for less.
 2. Host audio files on a server.
 3. Use mechanical turk to get narration transcripts for 30s clips.
-4. Merge transcrips back into their full
+4. Merge 30s transcrips back into their full versions.
 5. Align transcripts with audio.
 Two methods are provided:
     - aeneas: offline, no manual work needed
     - youtube: manual video upload, transcript upload and transcript download are required for each clip